 Priority: high • Documentation • Direction

 Secures and protects web Application Programming Interfaces from unauthorized access, misuse, and attacks.
 Tests for known vulnerabilities by performing penetration testing of APIs with DAST.
 Finds unknown vulnerabilities by performing Fuzz Testing of web API operation parameters.Users can provide credentials to test authenticated APIs.
 Vulnerabilities, additional data, and solutions are shown in-line with every merge request..
 Scanner results are collected and presented as a single report.
-This category is at the "viable" level of maturity.
+This category is at the "complete" level of maturity.

 Priority: high • Documentation • Direction

 Sends random inputs to an instrumented version of your application in an effort to cause unexpected behavior in order to identify a bug that needs to be addressed.
 Helps you discover bugs and potential security issues that other QA processes may miss.
-This category is at the "viable" level of maturity.
+This category is at the "complete" level of maturity.

 Priority: high • Documentation • Direction